 Clean-off any accumulation of dirt, or gummy-goo (detergent and fine pot scrubby works as well as anything).
 Cut off stray fiberglass or Kevlar threads.
 File the top edge of any rough spots.
 Every canoe repair will go more smoothly on a clean boat.

-Finally, Give your new gunwales a finish sand and a couple of coats of WATCO.
+Finally, give your new gunwales a finish sand and a couple of coats WATCO.